-Biological, Ancillary, Disturbance, and Metadata (BADM) are non-continuous information that describe and compliment flux-met data.
+Biological, Ancillary, Disturbance, and Metadata (BADM) are non-continuous information that describe and compliment continuous flux and meteorological (Flux/Met) data.
 BADM include general site description, metadata about the sensors and their setup, maintenance and disturbance events, and biological and ecological data that characterize a site’s ecosystem.

-BADM are submitted and distributed following BADM Standards that describe BADM variables, units, and requirements.
-The BADM Standards are co-developed and used by AmeriFlux, ICOS, Fluxnet and other networks.
+BADM are submitted and distributed following BADM Standards that describe variables, units, and requirements.
+The BADM Standards are co-developed and used by AmeriFlux, ICOS, FLUXNET and other networks.

-Download the BADM Standards that are grouped into the following templates based on similar types of BADM.
+Download the BADM Standards that are grouped into similar types of BADM.
+The standards files were previously called templates.

 The following standards are being updated.
 To view these standards, request them at email@example.com.